 Residential wood heaters emit > 30% of particulate matter (PM) pollution in the US.
 Manufacturers are developing cleaner heaters to reduce their impact, but standard testing procedures to validate these efforts are costly and complex.
 Lawrence Berkeley National Laboratory (LBNL) and Brookhaven National Laboratory are developing simplified test methods that better characterize wood heater performance under real operating conditions, and allow manufacturers to rapidly validate and improve their designs.
 DSTech has supported LBNL's efforts:

-Design/fabrication of heater testing facility
+Design and fabrication of heater testing facility

 Integration of emissions sampling equipment

-Development of testing protocols/procedures
+Development of emissions testing protocols and procedures

 Publication of peer-reviewed research

 Animated BC concentrations shown on map and time series at various timebases (e.g., hourly or daily average values).